 These numbers are always reported in degrees Celsius.
 The first number is the current temp and the second number is the dew point.

 An “M” before the number means it is a negative number or “minus.”
 So, “M12” is minus 12 degrees Celsius.
 Cold!!

-TEACHING TANGET: You need to seriously pay attention to these numbers when they are within two degrees of each other.
+TEACHING TANGENT: Pay attention to these numbers when they are within two degrees of each other.
 With light winds and a low temperature spread you may see fog.

 I have been fooled before by these numbers before.
 In the early morning they may be four degrees different which isn’t a problem….yet.
 As the sun rises the temperature changes, a clear day can turn into a nightmare.
 The TAF should anticipate fog, but not always.

 The final section of the easy part is the altimeter setting.
-The “A” stands for altimeter and the numbers following is the altimeter setting around 55 past the hour.
+The “A” stands for altimeter and the number following is the altimeter setting around 55 past the hour.

 TEACHING TANGENT: When you do your run up, dial in the current altimeter and compare what’s in the window to the airport elevation.
-If your altimeter is more than 75 feet different than the official airport elevation, your altimeter is broken.
+If your altimeter is more than 75 feet different than the official airport elevation, get it serviced.

 Also, if you happen to have two altimeters in your aircraft make sure they read within 100 feet of each other.

 That wraps up the easy part of the METAR.

 How to Read “Remarks” in METARs